Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-The ISCP is not responsible for setting public sector accounting standards, which are adopted by the Director General of Government Accounting (GOES) within the Ministry of Finance in El Salvador.
-Nevertheless, the ISCP reports that it promotes the adoption of IPSAS by meeting with the GOES to maintain a dialogue on how the institute can best collaborate with the GOES and support the adoption and implementation of IPSAS.
-As a result of these meetings, the ISCP shared the Spanish translation of the IPSAS with the National Commission for the Implementation of IPSAS for its analysis.
+The Instituto Salvadoreño de Contadores Públicos (ISCP) is not responsible for setting public sector accounting standards, which are established by the Directorate General of Government Accounting (GOES) within the Ministry of Finance in El Salvador.
+Nevertheless, the ISCP reports that it actively promotes the adoption and implementation of the International Public Sector Accounting Standards (IPSAS) by maintaining dialogue and collaboration with the GOES on how the institute can best support the government’s reform efforts.
+Through this engagement, the ISCP shared the official Spanish translations of IPSAS with the GOES for its analysis, which contributed to the subsequent adoption of selected IPSAS in the jurisdiction.

 • SMO 6: Investigation and Discipline

-In El Salvador, the Oversight Board of the Profession of Public Accounting and Auditing (CVPCPA) and the Superintendent of the Financial System (SSF) are responsible for investigating and disciplining (I&D) professional accountants, with the SSF carrying out I&D procedures for auditors of regulated companies and the CVPCPA conducting investigations and issuing sanctions for all other professionals.
-The ISCP conducted an assessment of the CVPCPA’s I&D policies and processes against the requirements of SMO 6 and has identified that gaps exist, such as a lack of linkage with the results of QA reviews, and members of the committee do not include non-accountants, among others.
+In El Salvador, the Oversight Board of the Profession of Public Accounting and Auditing (CVPCPA) and the Superintendent of the Financial System (SSF) are responsible for investigating and disciplining professional accountants.
+The SSF carries out investigation and discipline procedures for auditors of certain regulated entities, while the CVPCPA conducts investigations and issues sanctions for other professionals.
+As reported by the Instituto Salvadoreño de Contadores Públicos (ISCP) through the International Federation of Accountants (IFAC) member and jurisdiction profiles, the ISCP has assessed the CVPCPA’s investigation and discipline policies and processes against the requirements of Statement of Membership Obligation (SMO) 6 and identified gaps, including the absence of linkage with the results of quality assurance reviews and the lack of non-accountants on the disciplinary committee.

 • SMO 7: International Financial Reporting Standards